Spectiv (SIG) Market Cap Tops $30,342.61

-Spectiv (CURRENCY:SIG) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on January 29th.
-Spectiv has a total market cap of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.
-One Spectiv coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-In the last seven days, Spectiv has traded flat against the US dollar.
+Spectiv (CURRENCY:SIG) traded flat against the dollar during the 24-hour period ending at 22:00 PM Eastern on February 2nd.
+Spectiv has a market cap of $30,342.61 and $18.00 worth of Spectiv was traded on exchanges in the last 24 hours.
+Over the last seven days, Spectiv has traded flat against the dollar.
+One Spectiv coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.